Wahlquist Metric Revisited: Acknowledgement

 \section{Acknowledgement}

-This work was written to celebrate the 70th birthday of my dear colleague Prof. Tekin Dereli, whom I met close to fifty years ago, in 1972, when he was still studying for his doctoral degree and I was a fresh Ph.D. while I was visiting M.E.T.U.in Ankara.
+The first version of this work was written to celebrate the 72th birthday of my dear colleague Prof. Tekin Dereli, whom I met close to fifty years ago, in 1972, when he was still studying for his doctoral degree and I was a fresh Ph.D. , while I was visiting M.E.T.U.in Ankara.
 We are close friends ever since.
+The first version was published in "J.Phys.Conf.Ser.
+2191 (2022) 1, 012015 • Contribution to: DERELI-FS-2021".

 In the preparation of this work, I am grateful to Prof. Nadir Ghazanfari for giving us the key paper by Dekar et. al. I am also grateful to Prof. Barış Yapışkan for important discussions and correcting a vital mistake in my calculations.
-I thank to Proıf.
-Reyhan Kaya and Dr. H.T. \"Oz\c{c}elik for doing some numerical work.
+I also thank to Prof. Reyhan Kaya, Dr. H.T. \"Oz\c{c}elik and especially Prof. Tolga Birkandan for doing all of the numerical work and drawing the figures.
+Although I insisted to include his name as an author of this version, I could not persuade him.
 I also thank Dr. Oğuzhan Ka\c{s}ık\c{c}ı for technical assistance.

-This work is morally supported by Science Academy, Istanbul, Turkey.
+Work of M.H. is morally supported by Science Academy, Istanbul, Turkey.